hyperthunk/edbc_oci/INSTALL.md

     C:\Users\xn\w\edbc_oci> configure.bat --prefix=%ERL_LIBS% --disable-64bit

-### Erlang Dependencies

-You will need to fetch any missing dependencies in order to build from sources.
-You can do this by running the `bootstrap` script in the top directory.
-Running this script will install missing dependencies locally (into the `lib` directory), without affecting your `code:lib_dir` and/or `ERL_LIBS` directories.

 ### Compiling and Installing

 Once you've configured the build, you may install the project's sources with